chrisgrieser/alfred-docs-searches/README.md

 ## Maintenance Notes
-1. The workflow automatically updates to the latest *version* of documentation sites available on DevDocs once per month via [GitHub Action](https://github.com/chrisgrieser/alfred-docs-searches/blob/main/.github/workflows/update-available-devdocs.yml).
+1. The workflow automatically updates to the latest *version* of documentation sites available on DevDocs twice per month via [GitHub Action](https://github.com/chrisgrieser/alfred-docs-searches/blob/main/.github/workflows/update-available-devdocs.yml).
    (It may take an extra week for the Alfred cache to update as well, if not done manually via `:docs-reload`.)